The Tipping Point (2000) analyzes how trends go viral and how localized hotbeds can join together and snowball into big movements.

 - Practical Applications

-- Type of people sharing, stickiness of the product and the overall context make a trend snowball
+- A trend becomes a snowball depending on the type of people sharing it, the stickiness of the product, and the overall context

-- The overall context or historical period must be help the trend spread
+- The overall context or historical period must help the trend spread

 Chapter 1: The Three Rules of Epidemics

 Gladwell says that most social trends spread following the same rules.